osisoft/OCS-Docs/Content_Portal/add-organize-data/attach-meaning/assets/about-assets.md

 I deleted the metadata section, we dont need it.

 Stream Type references - A collection of named references to streams that asset instances of the asset type are expected to provide.
 The name functions as a key identifying the relationship between asset of the referenced Stream.
-The stream type and unit of measure override define constraints on the referenced stream that instances will comply with.

 For more information on assets, see [Assets](xref:WhatOCSdoes#assets).